Linear Actuators » Glideforce Light-Duty (LD) Linear Actuators » 20:1 Glideforce LD Linear Actuators »

-- Click “Apply settings to device”.
+- Click “Apply settings”.

-- With your power supply off, connect your linear actuator to your jrk using the connections shown in the picture to the right.
-The picture shows a jrk 21v3, but the connections will be the same if you use a jrk 12v12.
+- With your power supply off and USB disconnected, connect your linear actuator to your Jrk using the connections shown in the picture above.

-- On the Input tab choose “Set Target” to move your actuator to the target position.
+- On the Status tab, move the slider around to change the target position and get your actuator to move the target position.

 People often buy this product together with:

-|Pololu Jrk 12v12 USB Motor Controller with Feedback|
+|Jrk 12v12 USB Motor Controller with Feedback|

 |Jrk 21v3 USB Motor Controller with Feedback (Connectors Soldered)|